Hey, I meant to mention this in the first hour and I didn't get around to it.

 Because that's what they were doing.

-But they're in the establishment and I'm not, and so those are the people they trusted.
+But they're in the establishment and I'm not.

-Because you folks, you can't you cannot.
+Because, folks, you can't, you cannot.

 You cannot exaggerate how defeated they all thought they were on election night.

-I mean, it was keep the sharp objects away from them time.
+I mean, it was keep the sharp objects away from them, Time.

 They really thought there might not ever be an R on a ballot again.

-And you go from that to an election where you need a telescope to see the Democrat Party.
+And you go from that to an election where you need a telescope to see the Democrat Party?

 And you know the thing about that?